varun-balan/SimplyFit/README.md

 	- In the project directory, run `npm install`
 	- Navigate to the client directory, run `npm install` then `npm start`
 	- Navigate to the server directory, run `npm install` then `npm start`
-6. If all works, the app should open on a new window (may need a refresh of page)
+6. If all works, the app should open on a new window (may need to refresh)

 ## Todos